 What is an Air Fryer?

 An air fryer is an appliance that circulates hot air around food at high-speed, cooking the food and producing a crispy ‘fried’ layer.
+Air fryers come in various sizes.
+I have 2 air fryers.
+Two different brands, two different capacities.
+One is a 5-quart, the other is a 5.8-quart.
+What size air fryer you should get depends on your needs.
+I’m a household of two so most days I usually cook 2 pounds of food or less which can go in my 5-quart without having to cook more than 1 batch.
 Most air fryer recipes are not 100% oil free.
 More like 90% oil free.
 For this recipe I used a whopping 1 teaspoon of extra-virgin olive oil.

 White Potato or Sweet Potato?

 Personally I prefer the white potato.
 That’s my personal preference.
 What do you like?
 What fits your dietary restrictions?
 That’s what you should use.
 Skin-on or peeled?
 Again, up to you.
 I like to leave my skin on for white potatoes but peel it off for sweet potatoes.
 Whether your fries are skinny or thick wedges, try to cut them all the same size.
 Unlike mine:-)

 Soaking your cut fries in cold water removes excess starch.
 This helps the fries from sticking together and to get nice & crispy.
 This goes for both white potatoes and sweet potatoes.

 If I can remember to give myself enough time, I like to soak my fries for a a couple of hours.
 I understand everyone might not have that kind of time.
 Try to soak your fries for at least 30 minutes before you fry them.
 If you don’t remember to pre-soak them at all, don’t worry it won’t ruin the dish.